 Enhancing Safety Practices Through Employee Engagement

-- Commitment to safety: Employees who understand that safety is not just a set of rules but a shared responsibility to keep themselves and their colleagues safe from harm ensure that they’re engaged.
+- Commitment to safety: When employees recognise that safety is not just about rules but a set of guidelines designed to protect their health and wellbeing and those around them, this ensures they will engage with the information shared.
 As a result, they are more likely to be committed to the company’s safety culture.
 This commitment is reflected in their daily actions, where safety becomes a core value of the organisation.

 - Increased safety awareness: Engaged employees are more aware of potential safety hazards.
 They proactively identify risks and take the necessary precautions to prevent accidents.
 This heightened awareness leads to a safer working environment for everyone.